jordalgo/task/readme.md

 # AskOnce

-Same as an Ask but with the computation is only run once and the message values are memoized (similar to a Promise) so if you call run on an Ask more than once it will return the first value async.
+Same as an Ask but the computation is only run once and the message values are memoized (similar to a Promise) so if you call run on an Ask more than once it will return the first value async.

 ## Example
 ```javascript